NeoGeographyToolkit/StereoPipeline/docs/tools/image_calc.rst

     int16, int32, float32, float64.

 --input-nodata-value <arg>
-    Set an override nodata value for the input images.
+    Set the nodata value for the input images, overriding the value in the images, if present.

 --output-nodata-value
     Manually specify a nodata value for the output image (default